bkhanale/bkhanale.github.io/README.md

-# bkhanale.github.io

-This is an old site, please checkout https://github.com/bkhanale/portfolio.
+This is where you'd find source for my new portfolio site.